-The solvent, the used Edge Tek Filters, and the debris collected from the pre-filter screen and baskets are contaminated with lead residue after cleaning weapons.
-Lead is a characteristic toxic metal.
+The solvent, the used Edge Tek Filters, and the debris collected from the pre-filter screen and baskets may be contaminated with a number of chemicals used in weaponss cleaning.
+Each year an analysis is performed to determine toxicity and flammability.

-The solvent, the used Edge Tek Filters, and the debris collected from the pre-filter screen and baskets are hazardous waste.
+The solvent, the used Edge Tek Filters, and the debris collected from the pre-filter screen and baskets are currently managed as a non-hazardous waste.
+The Edge Tek Filters and debris collected from the pre-filter screen and baskets are contaminated with lead, which is a characteristic toxic metal, therefore managed as a hazardous waste.

-Obtain a NEW 5-gallon metal bucket for accumulating filters and debris and required labels from EQD.
+Step 1 Obtain a NEW 5-gallon bucket and required labels for accumulating filters and debris from